Two halves don't make a whole: instability and idleness emerging from the co-evolution of the production and innovation processes: Discussion

 \section{Discussion}

-\textbf{Summary} To reconsider the role of idleness in the context of the co-evolution of production and innovation mechanisms in the firm, we proposed an ABM of the production process, building on the fund-flow approach along the lines of NGR augmented by productivity dynamics and indivisibility in line with the Schumpeterian and evolutionary literature on firm and innovation dynamics.
-The firm arranges the production system in-line with the goal of mitigating the idleness of production factors.
-First, we examined the effects of various organizational choices, and the results indicated that the involvement and reactivity of managerial resources play a significant role.
-Production converges more rapidly to a stable, low-volatility regime when funds are reallocated frequently, machinery is maintained at a high productivity level, and production objectives are augmented (pro-activity).
-These increased degree of reactivity and pro-activity, however, also lead to higher rates of idleness in the long run.
-A trade-off emerges between the speed of stabilization of the production process and the efficiency of the fund utilization.
+\textbf{Summary} To reconsider the role of idleness in the context of the co-evolution of production and innovation processes in the firm, we proposed an ABM of the production process, building on the fund-flow approach of NGR that we augment with productivity and innovation dynamics---in line with the Schumpeterian and evolutionary traditions.
+We further introduce factors indivisibility and let the firm arrange the production system in-line, with the overarching goal of mitigating factors idleness.

+We examined the effects of various organisational choices and observed that indeed the firm's reactivity and proactivity---requiring managerial resources---plays a significant role.
+Production dynamics converge more rapidly to a stable, low-volatility regime when funds are reallocated frequently, machinery is maintained at a high productivity level, and production objectives are augmented to cope with periods of slowdown (proactivity).
+These increased degrees of reactivity and pro-activity, however, also lead to higher rates of idleness in the long run.
+A trade-off therefore emerges between the speed of stabilization and the efficiency of factors utilization.

-Next, we explored the differences in production dynamics across various temporal structures of the system.
-A significant degree of heterogeneity has been observed, which could be associated with the initial degree of idleness, prior to line arrangement, the organizational flexibility, as well as the duration of the production process.
+Next, we explored the differences in production dynamics across various temporal structures of the sequential production system.
+A significant degree of heterogeneity has been observed in the resulting dynamics.
+These highly dissimilar dynamics seem to be explained only to a minor extent by the total duration of the process.
+Instead, the very temporal structures and their associated MES appeared to have a drastic effect on the stability and convergence of production---with some structures converging rapidly, if not instantly, whereas others getting stuck in a spiral of delay accumulation.